 2/ Short pest control training courses using our enviroMate 100TM for both commercial pest control operators and pest control voluntary supporters.
 With enviroMate 100TM we can target most pests.

 We promote the use of research and design, education, hands on training, poisoning, trapping and shooting.

 We have company health and safety plans and can provide data and GPS references.

 We collect possum fur and meat to supply downstream business where possible.

 Our target species are all pest species that are off-setting nature’s balance: possums, rats, mice, pigs, goats, stoats, cats, rabbits, hares, pheasants and even pukekos (where non-managed populations pose negative impacts on other indigenous species and human activities.)

 For further information contact Shane Hyde firstname.lastname@example.org

 From 17 enviroMate 100TM sites.
-This the catch from the 3rd x 14 day trap open cycle (42 days) in a low density trapping area normally considered un-economic for fur recovery.
-Two dead possums were left in the forest (18 in picture) .....and no decline in possums caught each round yet.
+This the catch from one cycle of feeding then trapping.
+One cycle lasts 14 days and then the trapper opens traps onsite for 1 night.
+This system was deployed in a low density trapping area normally considered un-economic for fur recovery.
+Two dead possums were left in the forest (18 in picture) .....